dougeby/IntuneDocs/intune/windows-enrollment-status.md

 You can also set the priority order for each profile to account for conflicting profile assignments to the same user or device.

 > [!NOTE]
-> The Enrollment Status Page doesn't work when assigned to devices.
+> The Enrollment status page will not appear if only the device is in an assigned group.
+The user must be in an assigned group for the enrollment status page to appear.

 ## Turn on default enrollment status page for all users